By Roghieh Sumani

 |A Ceramic object- Glassware & Ceramic Museum|

 The diversity in the religious architecture of Parthians reflects the multiplicity of religions in the mentioned era, When Parthians were in company with Sakas, they worshipped the sun, moon, and stars.
 Then after becoming the companions of the Persians and Medes, they worshipped Ahura Mazda.
 Since the worship of Mehr and Nahid was common in Iran, Parthians embraced them as well.
 By the time Alexander entered Iran, the worship of some other deities and their Greek versions became a part of the Parthian kings' religion.
 The tiny sculptures discovered in west Iran are evidence of these deities.
 Along with these changes, some developments also took place in architecture.
-Porch, which is one of the architectural elements of Parthians, makes the connection between some parts of the building.
+The porch, which is one of the architectural elements of Parthians, makes the connection between some parts of the building.
 It is also a suitable space for using exterior decorations.
-By the spread of plaster and lime, roof building reached its peak by Parthian architectures, and it was raised over the porches like a crown.
+With the spread of plaster and lime, the roof building reached its peak in Parthian architecture, and it was raised over the porches like a crown.
 The earring-like roof was the first step to the Sasanids' dome building and the application of decoration and plastering served as the basis for tile making, which later became an art form in which Iranians take pride.

 |Parthian golden necklace- Iran National museum|

 Zoroastrian temples were built in a four-roof manner.
-By the emergence of Islam and the making of some slight changes, temples turned to mosques.
+With the emergence of Islam and the making of some slight changes, temples turned into mosques.
 In this way, the brazier was removed and the four-roof was changed to an altar.
 Then, the application of the Islamic art decorations gave a new attractiveness to the structure.
 As a matter of fact, decorations played a crucial role in Iranian architecture before and after the emergence of Islam.
 The study of decorative techniques and methods in different eras reveals the purpose of using decorations.
 In Achaemenian Era, for instance, decorations served as the demonstration of Achacmenian kings' strength and power (as it is witnessed in Persepolis).
-Application of capitals in the form of bullheads in this era, not only had the decorative aspect but also had structural use for supporting the roof beams.
-Nevertheless, the sanctity of bull as an animal reflects also the ideologically totemic base of this illustration.
+Application of capitals in the form of bullheads in this era, not only had a decorative aspect but also had structural use for supporting the roof beams.
+Nevertheless, the sanctity of the bull as an animal reflects also the ideologically totemic base of this illustration.

 Furthermore, the forms of plants such as cypress trees on Persepolis stony walls are a testimony to the ancient Iranians' respect and attention to the surrounding nature.
 This kind of symbolic application of nature underwent a new aspect after the emergence of Islam, and it was used for focusing man's attention on the Almighty.
 These decorative elements enjoyed a structural function before Islam.
 Likewise, they were still in use after Islam and functioned in accord with other elements of the building.
-In Islamic design, especially in architecture, the decoration is the most fundamental unifying clement.
+In Islamic design, especially in architecture, decoration is the most fundamental unifying element.
 A certain type of decoration is not necessarily used for a certain type of structure or subject.
 On the contrary, there is a theoretical principle behind decoration including the art of whole subjects in the Islamic world.
-This principle is functional for all buildings and objects in all time.
-In Islam, consequently, a close relationship ship is established between architecture and the dependant arts.
+This principle is functional for all buildings and objects at all times.
+In Islam, consequently, a close relationship ship is established between architecture and the dependent arts.

 Iranian art has always been decorative in every form.
-The arts called "minor" in the West have enjoyed a special consideration in Iran and have reached the level of major arts.
+The arts called "minor" in the West have enjoyed special consideration in Iran and have reached the level of major arts.
 In Iranian architecture, the interest in decorative surfaces equals the interest in constructional forms.
-One of the principles observed in the art of all Islamic world is the functionality of art.
+One of the principles observed in the art of the Islamic world is the functionality of art.
 In fact, Islamic artists do not believe in "art for art's sake", and this doctrine has always been witnessed in Iranian architecture, even before the emergence of Islam.
-The flow and naturalness of space is some of the characteristics of Islamic designs.
+The flow and naturalness of space are some of the characteristics of Islamic designs.
 Since very little furniture and decoration is considered for daily Islamic life, these decorations appeared in the form of layers on the ceilings, floors, and walls.
 The complexity of the artistic effects in these layers and decorative surfaces would be enriched by utilizing carpets and cushions, which usually have a close relation with decorative designs on the walls and ceilings.
 Sometimes, the design of plants and nature is applied to provide a natural setting.
 In Etemad Al-Doleh's tomb, for instance, there is a carved marbled floor that closely resembles the contemporary carpets of the construction and seems to remind one of nature.

 |Shah e Cheragh or Lord of the light - Shiraz|